 Following suit to other instant messaging apps such as Telegram, Kik or WeChat, in mid-2016, and during the F8 developer conference, Zuckerberg and his mates announced the launch of a platform to create bots so that any other developer could take advantage of Facebook's artificial intelligence and its API to create these small programs that simulate human behavior.
 Thus, FB wants to make the most of this technology and its implementation on Messenger to offer the user chatbots capable of answering our questions and petitions as if they were yet another contact, carry out online purchases for us, checking the Wikipedia, playing games or simply keeping us entertained 24/7.

 What's new in the latest version

 - It's one of Facebook's updates released for its messaging app that doesn't include any important new features, only minor improvements that intend to increase the user's satisfaction level, although we expect a major interface overhaul in the near future.
-It's important to update to the latest version to make the most of all the new functions.
+It's important to update to the latest version to make the most of all its new functions in a stable manner.